colemasterson/lexical-analyzer/README.md

 # Part 2 - Recursive Descent Parser
 The second part of this project involves the integration of a parser using recursive descent for the Oberon-O CFG into the Lexer.
 This give the program the ability to detect invalid syntax based on the expecations of the grammar.

+# Part 3 - Symbol Table with Hashing
+The third part of this project involves the construction of a symbol table that will hold the variables, constants, and procedures for functions written in source.
+The hashing function is a direct implementation of the PJW hashing function to reduce collions.

 ## Installation

 Simply clone the repository to a location of your choosing.